Are You Gluten Prepared?

 The reality of a natural disaster or emergency situation is very real.
 Depending on the type of disaster, are you prepared to stay gluten free?
 I have been involved in a number of emergency situations.
 Being prepared goes a long way.

-About a year ago, I was in San Diego, CA. for a lecture.
+Several years ago, I was in San Diego, CA. for a lecture.
 During the trip, the power went out in the entire southern half of the state.
 No one knew why.
 Cell phones were useless.
 I was disconnected from the internet, and a transient Dark Ages set in.

 I was staying at a hotel in the downtown district, and people quickly went into panic mode.
 The streets